factiii/stack/STANDARDS.md

-# Core Standards
+# Factiii Stack Standards

-This document defines the architecture, plugin system, and development standards for the Core infrastructure package.
+This document defines the architecture, plugin system, and development standards for the Factiii Stack infrastructure package.

 ## Philosophy

-**Single Approach:** Base core with auto-scanning plugins.
+**Single Approach:** Base package with auto-scanning plugins.

-Core scans your repository, identifies packages (Next.js, Expo, tRPC, Prisma), loads appropriate plugins, and handles deployment.
+Factiii scans your repository, identifies packages (Next.js, Expo, tRPC, Prisma), loads appropriate plugins, and handles deployment.
 Manual configuration is only required for settings that cannot be auto-detected.

 ---

 ## Plugin Architecture

-Core uses a plugin system with 5 categories:
+Factiii uses a plugin system with 5 categories:

 ```
 ┌─────────────────────────────────────────────────────────────────────┐